 Head and Hearing Protection

-As contractors, whenever we do projects that involve electrical or utility work, but even general construction – we’ll often need head and hearing protection.
+As contractors, whenever we do projects that involve electrical or utility work, but even general construction – we’ll often need head and hearing protection to avoid workplace injury.
 Whenever I’m working near loud equipment like generators, or using loud tools, I always wear my hearing protection.
 And hard hats are a must – you don’t want to mess around if there’s a risk of falling objects.
 I was down in Memphis to visit a job site last month, and I was shocked to see that the crew walking outside the house when a roof was being torn down was NOT wearing any head protection.
-That’s so risky.
+That’s so risky and is the opposite of a safe work environment.

 Common head and hearing PPE include hard hats, bump caps, earplugs, and earmuffs.